 Upon awakening, he finds himself on the lounge on the airplane’s first floor.
 Pushing the button for the elevator in an attempt to conquer his fears, he is shocked when the doors open to reveal a dead body of a man.
 Blood is on the back of his neck with money all around him.
 At that exact moment, chief flight attendant Rhoda Teneiro appears and concludes Edgeworth must have killed him.
 Back in First Class, Rhoda attempts to calm the passengers after they hear of the murder.
 Edgeworth insists he is innocent, but the flight attendant is certain she has the evidence necessary to arrest him.

 If “Turnabout Visitor” could be seen as the Ace Attorney Investigations answer to “The First Turnabout”, “Turnabout Airlines” distinctly parallels “Turnabout Sisters” as well.
 With only a scant few facts to help him along, Miles Edgeworth must prove his own innocence.
-In an ironic twist, when Phoenix Wright successfully defended himself in court two years earlier, it was the first time the two of them had clashed in court.
+In an ironic twist, when Phoenix Wright successfully defended himself in court two years earlier, it was the first time the two of them had clashed.
 The argument itself is rather easy to debunk, but I like how the game isn’t hesitant to throw you into the thick of things.
 In the core series, you know that no matter how hard you try, you will not prove your client innocent outside of court.
 You also know your chances of proving them innocent on the first day are all but nonexistent.
 This is not the case with Ace Attorney Investigations, as the second episode demonstrates all too well.
 If nothing else, it’s a great way of keeping players on their toes.
 They would only be able to gauge how much progress they’ve made based on following new leads rather than by reading the core series’ more rigid format.

 Other than that, “Turnabout Airlines” is a fairly middle-of-the-road episode.
 It’s only slightly more advanced than the one that directly preceded it with multiple people to question and a culprit who isn’t as obvious.
 Having said that, it does have one aspect I admire.
 Shortly after Edgeworth acquits himself and is allowed to conduct a thorough investigation of his own, he meets another flight attendant by the name of Cammy Meele.
 Even for a series that has had no shortage of quirky characters, Cammy stands out as particularly ditzy, seemingly unaware of anything going on around her.
 This is made more apparent when Cammy becomes Edgeworth’s investigative partner for a brief time.
 You can ask her for information and present evidence to her just like with Dick Gumshoe, but she generally isn’t helpful.
 When she’s revealed to be the real culprit, it casts her actions in a completely different light.
 What you doubtlessly dismissed as the ramblings of a ditz were calculated attempts on the killer’s part to throw suspicion off of her.